-From personal trainers, to celebrity chefs, to Instagrammers, to mothers, to friends, to the back of cereal packets, many of my clients come in seriously misinformed as to how food and their body actually works.
+From personal trainers, to celebrity chefs, to Instagrammers, to parents, to friends, to the back of cereal packets, many of my clients come in seriously misinformed as to how food and their body actually works.
 I can’t emphasise enough to apply some critical thinking as to where you get your nutritional advice from.
-Talk with a qualified professional
+Make sure you talk with a qualified professional to only receive information you can trust to be true.

 Lack of Planning

-How are you meant to change your behaviours or what you eat when you don’t plan ahead?
+How are you meant to change your behaviours or what you eat, if you don’t plan ahead?
 Waking up on a Monday and saying, “I’m going to eat better this week” or “I’m going to bring in lunch from home this week” doesn’t provide any framework for you to be able to change what you are doing.
-Simple ideas around planning – like doing a reconnaissance mission for some healthy and nutritious lunch spots around work, or writing a shopping list for your meals and snacks for the week can provide some basic framework for you to stick to.
+Simple ideas around planning can provide some basic framework for you to stick to.
+This could include doing a reconnaissance mission for some healthy and nutritious lunch spots around work, or writing a shopping list for your meals and snacks for the week.

 Falling at the First Relapse